WZJU/Airfoil-DDPM/README.md

 Thank you for your interest in this work.

-This repository holds the code for our study of 'A Diffusion Model Based Multipoint Airfoil Inverse Design Method', which is submitting.
+This repository holds the code for our study, which is submitting.

 We will upload our pre-trained model as soon as possible.